gre/gre/plots/examples/533/README.md

   - field
 ---

 **This plot reveals a new generator called "Field"**.
-The primitive presented here is the circles filled shape combined with a centered attraction that creates some spiral shapes.
-We also see noise distortion at stake.
+The primitive presented here is the Y lines.

 The physical is a grid of 4x2 frames that can be used to produce a 8 frames loop video.